mfrost433/SolarQuant/README.md

 Python dependencies will have to be installed manually, as well as MySQL, PHPMyAdmin, and Web Server for to deploy the app.

+To setup database, load the structure from "database/solarquant.sql"

 Deploy into /var/www/html/solarquant folder
 Setup CRON tab for the Java scheduler.